RobertNichita/GourceWizard/README.md

 **Task:** Any additional comment you want to share with the course staff?

 If we had access to better servers (with better specs, GPUs, etc.) we could make the workers render videos faster and be able to process larger repositories.
-Oh also, we committed some secrets to GitHub during development, but we made sure to burn all of them ;)